- Costa Rica move clear in second in the Hexagonal standings after win

 Chances were traded after the break, but the scoreline held up to take Oscar Ramirez’s side into sole possession of second place, three points behind leaders Mexico, who drew 1-1 with arch-rivals USA in their highly-anticipated encounter at the Estadio Azteca on Sunday.
 For Trinidad and Tobago, the task of making Russia 2018 looks more remote after a fifth defeat in this final round of qualifying.

-4 – the number of players to find the scoresheet in Tuesday’s CONCACAF zone qualifiers that play for clubs in Major League Soccer (MLS).
+5 – the number of players to find the scoresheet in Tuesday’s CONCACAF zone qualifiers that play for clubs in Major League Soccer (MLS).
 Honduras’ Alberth Elis and Romell Quioto both ply their trade with Houston Dynamo, while Panama’s Roman Torres plays for Seattle Sounders.
-Trinidad and Tobago’s Kevin Molino is on the books at Minnesota United.
+Costa Rica’s Francisco Calvo and Trinidad and Tobago’s Kevin Molino are on the books at Minnesota United.

 Player of the day